When Nelson Met Lisa

 "When Nelson Met Lisa" is the ninth episode of the thirty-fourth season of the American animated television series The Simpsons, and the 737th episode overall.
 It aired in the United States on Fox on November 27, 2022.
 The episode was directed by Steven Dean Moore and written by Ryan Koh.

 In this episode, Lisa and Nelson encounter each other at several different moments in the future and reflect on their lives.
-The episode guest stars Simu Liu as Adult Hubert Wong, Adult Lisa Simpson's tech billionaire boyfriend.
+The episode guest stars Simu Liu as Adult Hubert Wong, Adult Lisa's tech billionaire boyfriend.
 The episode received mixed reviews.
+This is the third episode that focuses on Lisa's relationship with Nelson following "Lisa's Date with Density" and "Loan-a Lisa".

 Plot

 In the future, Lisa is practicing her college commencement address when she spots Nelson.
 At Nelson's home in the university bell tower, they spend the night talking about the past.
 The next day, Lisa gives her speech as Nelson watches from the tower.
 After the ceremony, Lisa wonders what her life would be like if she was with Nelson, but she leaves without contacting him.

 Five years has passed, and Lisa is now married to Hubert Wong.
 They encounter Nelson and his girlfriend, who are bounty hunters, as they capture a target.
-The two couples talk about how their life stories.
+The two couples talk about their life stories.
 When Hubert is alone with Nelson, he gloats about how he has won Lisa's heart.
 This angers Nelson, and he gives Hubert a wedgie.
 Lisa witnesses this and thinks that Nelson is still the same person as when they were kids.

 Another five years later, Lisa and Nelson run into each other and reminisce again.
 They are both single now.
 Suddenly Hubert appears and asks Lisa to take him back, using drones to impress her.
 Nelson encourages her to go with Hubert even though it saddens him.

 At a wedding later, Lisa and Nelson see each other.
 While Hubert is distracted, Lisa and Nelson decide to be together, and they kiss.